 Figure 5.
 Example of remote monitoring via VNC Viewer application.
 Through Node-Red, a local server is configured on the RaspberriPi 3 minicomputer, with access to programming and data visualization through cloud.
-The temperatures at the inlet and outlet of the two groups of collectors, the temperatures at the inlet and outlet of the temperatures at the inlet and outlet of the temperatures at the inlet (the latter used momentarily for the antifreeze control system) are observed.
+The temperatures at the inlet and outlet of the two groups of collectors, the temperatures at the inlet and outlet of the coils, the ambient temperature and the temperatures at the inlet and outlet of the heaters (the latter used momentarily for the antifreeze control system) are observed.